sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

 ##Terminology

 ####Password Hashing & Digest
 Passwords are [hashed](http://en.wikipedia.org/wiki/Cryptographic_hash_function) so that we can avoid storing plain-text passwords in our database.
 Digesting a password runs the password through a one-way hash.
 This means anyone with database access cannot produce the password from the hash.
 However someone with the password can produce the hash.
 One way!
-This is very similar to how [RSA](http://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) encryption work, which was the world's first one-way cyptosystem.
+This is very similar to how [RSA](http://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) encryption works, which was the world's first one-way crypto-system.

 ####Authorization
-[Authorization](http://en.wikipedia.org/wiki/Authorization_%28computer_access_control%29) is function of specifying access rights to resources.
+[Authorization](http://en.wikipedia.org/wiki/Authorization_%28computer_access_control%29) is the function of specifying access rights to resources.
 More formally, "to authorize" is to define an access policy.

   "Having been elected the president, Kenedy was now **authorized** to read classified documents."